latte-central/latte-tutorial/src/latte_tutorial/ch03_logic_bits.clj.md

-# Chapter 3: Bits of logic with natural deduction
+# Bits of logic with natural deduction

 Now that we have some knowledge of the rules of the game, we can start playing with the LaTTe proof assistant, and